Laboratory Art in Practice (2023-2024)

 Over the past decade, Duke faculty have initiated a range of humanities labs that enable novel configurations of interdisciplinary inquiry, including the WiredLabMicroworlds LabHealth Humanities LabFrom Slavery to Freedom Lab and more.
 While interdisciplinary, these initiatives have had limited engagement with the natural sciences.
 Rarely in these labs do the arts, humanities and sciences engage each other at the level of practice – the artist studio, seminar table and lab bench.

-Building on the work of the 2022-2023 project team, this team will establish the framework for an interdisciplinary laboratory space for artists at Duke and expand the repertoire of practiced-based research methods in the Department of Art, Art History & Visual Studies to include the media and techniques from the biological and natural sciences.
+Building on the work of the 2022-2023 project team, this team established the framework for an interdisciplinary laboratory space for artists at Duke and expand the repertoire of practiced-based research methods in the Department of Art, Art History & Visual Studies to include the media and techniques from the biological and natural sciences.

 Timing